How much sleep does your child need? Are they sleeping enough? What should parents do to ensure their kids get adequate rest?

 Create a soothing environment that allows your child to relax and fall asleep quickly.
 Use these tips and tricks to create a calm atmosphere for your child to fall asleep fast!

 Following a consistent bedtime routine helps in settling down your child's clock.
-Your child's mind and body know when to sleep when they follow a specific routine.
+Your child's mind and body know when to sleep when they follow a specific way.

 You can include relaxing activities such as warm baths, reading, and brushing teeth in your child's routine to induce calming sleep.
 These routines cause comfort and a sense of familiarity to escape the problems of insomnia.

 Physical activity is essential for your child to induce better sleep.
-Most of the children need 1-6 hours of exercise per day that helps them to sleep faster.
+Most children need 1-6 hours of exercise daily, which helps them sleep faster.
 Such activities help in the mental and physical development of your child.

 Also, when your child exhausts during the day, it allows them to sleep better during the night.
 However, over-exhaustion is a strict no. An over-exhausted child finds it very difficult to sleep.